 University of York Borthwick Institute for Archives – they are very keen to connect with local schools and at this link you will find resource packs and access to some of their online material.

 This York Press article introduces the project herstory York.
-We will be engagin with this as it develops.
+We will be engaging with this as it develops.
 Meanwhile, scroll down the article for short biogs of York women that can be slotted into teaching.
 There is also a project called York Behind the Headlines that may be useful to teachers.